 Understanding these deadly hazards is essential for everyone connected to the construction industry, from workers, site supervisors, and safety officers to project managers and even company owners.
 Each of the Fatal Four presents its own unique dangers and requires specific safety protocols to prevent tragedy.
 Despite OSHA standards and ongoing efforts to improve workplace safety, these hazards continue to claim hundreds of lives and cause thousands of serious injuries every year.

 This harsh reality makes prevention efforts critical—but when safety measures fail, injured workers and grieving families may have the right to seek legal compensation for negligence or violations of workplace safety laws.
+If your accident involved specific OSHA violations, you may have additional legal options — learn about suing when OSHA safety violations caused your accident.

 When construction accidents occur due to the OSHA Fatal Four hazards, the resulting injuries are often catastrophic or fatal, leaving victims and families facing overwhelming medical, financial, and emotional challenges.
 The Porter Law Group brings specialized expertise in New York construction accident law, with particular focus on cases involving falls, struck-by incidents, electrocutions, and caught-in/between accidents—the very hazards that OSHA identifies as most deadly.